s-ol/mmm/root/articles/mmmfs/evaluation/text$markdown+sidenotes.md

 As a result, interacting with the system at large is still a very different experience from editing content (and thereby extending the system) in it.
-This is expected to represent a major hurdle for users getting started with the system, and is a major shortcoming in enabling end-user programming, as set as a goal for this project.
+This is expected to represent a major hurdle for users getting started with the system and is a major shortcoming in enabling end-user programming, as set as a goal for this project.
 A future iteration should carefully reconsider how editing could be integrated more holistically with the other core concepts of the design.

+<div style="break-before: page;"></div>

+### 7.2.6&emsp;end-user adoption
+As mentioned above, a conscious choice was made to exclude the implementation of a dedicated end-user programming facility in the system, and instead conventional programming languages and mechanisms were relied upon as the central way of customizing the system and experience.
+While this was a crucial choice to make in order to proceed with the project as a whole, it means that the system currently can not be adopted and used to its full extent by end-users.
+This also means that a full evaluation of the system with regard to end-user empowerment has to be left open until this can be changed by further work.